Russia targets UK activist via Interpol

 The request was Russia's fourth on Browder in recent years.
 Interpol rejected previous ones on grounds they were “political in nature”.

-The police agency, which is based in France, has no outside oversight.
+The police agency, which is based in Lyon, France, has no outside oversight.

 But Browder said EU states should force it to mend its ways.